TheJacksonLaboratory/PDXintegrator/docs/tumor.rst

 6. **Tumor Grade**
 For now we are using PDXNet codes, but we will switch to the NCIT subhierarchy, although I think they may need some TLC.
 We will work with NCIT to revise these terms as a part of Monarch’s ongoing collaboration with NCIT.
-**TODO** Define this field and determine ontology to use.

 7. **Disease Stage; classification**
 T3N2M1;    TNM    or    Non    applicable    (example    blood    cancer) Should follow Tumor Grade; classification standard
 Use AJCC.
-This should be seperated into pT,pN,PM and stage **TODO** Define this field and determine ontology to use.
+This will be seperated into pT,pN,PM and stage

 8. **Specific  markers (diagnostic linked)** Clinically relevant bio markers.